What Is The Insulation In Your Attic Made Of? The two most popular types of insulation that are in your homes are fiberglass and cellulose fiber.

 Cellulose Fiber Insulation

-Cellulose fiber is a whole other type of material.
+First of all, cellulose fiber is a whole other type of material.
 Cellulose consists of ground-up newspaper material, which is then treated with fire-retardant chemicals.
 It can get into any nook or cranny.
 This makes cellulose the better, more complete insulation.
-Cellulose fiber insulation is also less subject than open fiberglass to what builders call “wind wash,” which is simply air currents moving through insulation, robbing it of its R-value.
+In addition, cellulose fiber insulation is also less subject than open fiberglass.
+That’s to what builders call “wind wash,” which is simply air currents moving through insulation.
+This robs it of its R-value.
 Source: US Department of Energy, Energy Saving Tips: Insulation.

 Green Guard Label

 Most insulation that I have seen in stores carry the Green Guard label.
-This label certifies that the formaldehyde levels are less than 0.5 parts per million (ppm) of particles in the air.
+A Green Guard label certifies that the formaldehyde levels are less than 0.5 parts per million (ppm) of particles in the air.

 The United States Department of Energy (USDOE) says adding insulation to your attic is one of the best ways to make your home comfortable year-round.
-Source: EERE Consumer Guide.
-Most homeowners are losing money on energy because they do not have enough insulation in their attic.
+Energy Saver Consumer Guide for weatherize Consumer Guide.
+The majority of homeowners are losing money on energy.
+All because they do not have enough insulation in their attic.

 When I help people with their energy bill, insulation is one of the first items that need to be addressed.

 If you were to go up in your roof and add or upgrade your attic insulation you would save money every year you live in that home!
 Yes, insulation is dirty and nasty; just wear a mask, pants, sweatshirt and hat.
 Bottom line, you need to add this insulation!!
 Even if you have a professional do the job, please do not forget to seal the attic with an attic stair cover!!
 Now, you might just be thinking about recouping the money you invested to buy the insulation.
 Here is the thing: Your energy savings will increase over time because utility rates go up and will continue to go up!
 Determine If You Have Enough Attic Insulation